 Lee joined Watsi on January 1st, 2014.
 Four years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lee's most recent donation traveled 9,000 miles to support Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.
+Lee's most recent donation traveled 8,200 miles to support Allan, a two-year-old boy from Philippines, to fund corrective surgery.

 Lee has funded healthcare for 56 patients in 11 countries.